 Line 1.
-If you were a rural mail carrier, your deduction for vehicle expense is equal to your equipment maintenance allowance.
-This rule applies to you if you were an employee of the United States Postal Service (USPS) who performed services involving the collection and delivery of mail on a rural route.
-You also must have received the equipment maintenance allowance under a collective bargaining agreement between the USPS and the National Rural Letter Carriers' Association, paid at a rate that does not exceed the rate contained in the 1991 collective bargaining agreement, adjusted for inflation.
+If you were a rural mail carrier, you can deduct the larger of your vehicle expenses or your qualified reimbursements.
+You were a rural mail carrier if you were an employee of the United States Postal Service (USPS) who performed services involving the collection and delivery of mail on a rural route.
+Qualified reimbursements are the amounts paid by the USPS as an equipment maintenance allowance under a collective bargaining agreement between the USPS and the National Rural Letter Carriers' Association, but only if such amounts do not exceed the amount that would have been paid under the 1991 collective bargaining agreement (adjusted for changes in the Consumer Price Index since 1991).
+If your vehicle expenses are: